-170 To define the IT security functional requirements of the TOE an additional family (FCS\RNG) of the Class FCS (cryptographic support) is defined here.
+- 167 To define the IT security functional requirements of the TOE an additional family (FCS\RNG) of the Class FCS (cryptographic support) is defined here.
 This family describes the functional requirements for random number generation used for cryptographic purposes.

-FCS\RNG Generation of Random Numbers
+- FCS\RNG Generation of Random Numbers

-- 171 Family behaviour
+- 168 Family behaviour

-- 172 This family defines quality requirements for the generation of random numbers which are intended to be used for cryptographic purposes.
+- 169 This family defines quality requirements for the generation of random numbers which are intended to be used for cryptographic purposes.

-- 173 Component levelling:
+- 170 Component levelling:

-FCS_RNG Generation of random numbers FCS_RNG Generation of random numbers 1 -------------------------------------- -------------------------------------- -- --- quality metric.

-FCS\RNG.1 Generation of random numbers requires that random numbers meet a defined
+FCS_RNG.1 Generation of random numbers requires that random numbers meet a defined quality metric.

-Management: FCS\RNG.1
+Management: FCS_RNG.1

+There are no management activities foreseen.

-Audit: FCS\RNG.1
+Audit: FCS_RNG.1

+There are no actions defined to be auditable.

-FCS\RNG.1 Random number generation
+FCS_RNG.1 Random number generation

+Hierarchical to: No other components.

+Dependencies: No dependencies.
-FCS\RNG.1.1 The TSF shall provide a [selection: physical, non-physical true, deterministic, hybrid physical, hybrid deterministic | random number generator that implements:

-[assignment: list of security capabilities].
+FCS_RNG.1.1 The TSF shall provide a [selection: physical, non-physical true, deterministic, hybrid physical, hybrid deterministic ] random number generator that implements: [assignment: list of security capabilities ].

-FCS\RNG.1.2 The TSF shall provide [selection: bits, octets of bits, numbers [assignment: format of the numbers]] that meet [assignment: a defined quality metric].
+FCS_RNG.1.2 The TSF shall provide [selection: bits, octets of bits, numbers [assignment: format of the numbers] ] that meet [assignment: a defined quality metric ].